shervinazadi/Notebook_Visualization/readme.md

 # Data Visualization Portfolio

-This is collective directory for data visualization setups in different programming languages and different softwares all gathered, designed and implemented by Shervin Azadi
+This is an educational collection of data visualization setups in different programming languages and different softwares all gathered, designed and implemented by Shervin Azadi.

 ## Contents (Based on Method)